Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Traditional and modern approaches to decomposing social disparities

 \section{Traditional and modern approaches to decomposing social disparities}

-There are social disparities in various areas of life, including wealth, education, the labor market, health, and political participation \citep{neckerman2004social}.
+Social disparities exist in various domains, including wealth, education, the labor market, health, and political participation \citep{neckerman2004social}.
 A prominent example is the gender pay gap, which typically indicates that women, on average, earn less than men.
-Gender differences in wage-relevant factors, such as education, career paths, work experience, and working hours, are typically used to explain this phenomenon \citep[see][among others]{Mincer_1974_schooling, Bobbitt_2007, Golding_2014, Fortin_GenderRoles, Blau_Kahn_2017}.

-A widely used method to evaluate the contribution of these explanatory factors to wage disparities between two groups, also applied by official statistical offices \citep{Mischler2021Verdienstunterschiede}, is the Oaxaca-Blinder (OB) decomposition method \citep{Oaxaca1973, Blinder1973}.
+Gender differences in wage-relevant factors, such as education, career paths, work experience, and working hours, are typically used to explain this phenomenon \citep{Bobbitt_2007, Golding_2014, Blau_Kahn_2017, kunze2018gender, schmitt_stall_2022}.
+A common method to evaluate the contribution of these explanatory factors to wage disparities between two groups, also applied by official statistical offices \citep{Mischler2021Verdienstunterschiede}, is the Oaxaca-Blinder (OB) decomposition method \citep{Oaxaca1973, Blinder1973}.
 Central to this method is the twofold decomposition for linear outcome models.
-A linear regression model with wage as the outcome is fitted for each group with explanatory factors as regressors.
-Based on these models, the marginal wage disparity is then decomposed into two components: the ``explained'' part, related to group differences in the means of the explanatory variables, and the ``unexplained'' part, which captures group differences between the explanatory variables and wage.
-This relatively straightforward decomposition, implemented in common software packages \citep[][]{jann2008blinder, hlavac2018oaxaca}, is not restricted to wage gaps, but can be applied to various outcome disparities \citep[see, e.g.,][]{sen2014using}.
+A linear regression model with wage as the outcome is fitted for each of the two groups with the explanatory factors as regressors.
+Based on these models, the marginal wage disparity is then decomposed into two components: the ``explained'' part, which relates to the differences between the two groups in the means of the explanatory variables, and the ``unexplained'' part, which relates to the differences between the two groups in the associations between the explanatory variables and wage.
+This relatively straightforward decomposition, implemented in common software packages \citep[][]{jann2008blinder, hlavac2018oaxaca}, is not restricted to wage gaps, but can be applied to various outcome disparities (see, e.g., \citep[][]{sen2014using}).